3 Free Nature Scavenger Hunt Printables for Kids (In 2023)

 The Secret Signs of Nature: How To Uncover Hidden Clues in the Sky, Water, Plants, Animals, and Weather by Craig Caudill

-three nature books; scavenger hunt teen
+three nature books; scavenger hunt teen; park; hiking; fall; spring

 Grab one of these great books for exploring nature!